Pietervdw/sageone-api-wrapper/README.md

 Read more about the API at: [https://accounting.sageone.co.za/Marketing/DeveloperProgram.aspx](https://accounting.sageone.co.za/Marketing/DeveloperProgram.aspx)

 This project is under active development.
 If you wish to contribute, please follow the existing coding conventions and submit a pull request.
+For more information and usage examples visit [http://www.mythicalmanmoth.com/2015/09/08/net-wrapper-sage-one-accounting-api/]

 Currently, the following objects are represented in the library: